roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 ## App Designer

-The tool that is used in order to create model-driven apps.
+The tool that is used to create model-driven apps.
 Given that the model-driven and canvas app building experience are starting to converge the new app designer experience (which delivers the app experience during the build process) will begin to replace the classic experience.

 It allows us to configure the navigation site map, the tables required and the forms and views relevant to the app.